 - At this time, there are no government student loans available for international students.
 We do not participate in the U.S. Student Loan Program.
 However, you may be eligible for certain Lethbridge College awards and scholarships, but do not rely on these to fund your education as they are limited in number and value.
 There is an expectation that you planned for your out-of-country education and have finances in place.

 All loan applicants are considered for grants based on their province/federal government eligibility thresholds.
 Students who want to avoid and can afford to avoid debt can enter just $1 into the 'requested assistance' field and be assessed for grants only.

-Alberta Works and Canada/Alberta Works provide grant funding to eligible learners in eligible programs.
+The Foundational Learning Assistance program provides grant funding to eligible learners in particular programs.
 Eligible programs at Lethbridge College are: